Full Schedule - Canada Day – July 1st

 Saint John City Market

 The City Market opens its doors at 9am with over 50 unique vendors for their indoor market as one of the nation’s oldest markets.
-They will have a traditional Pie Poudre Court, children’s activities, and live entertainment throughout the day.
+They will have children's activities and live entertainment throughout the day.
+Mayor Don Darling will welcome the public to a Canada 150 themed celebration!

 Canada Day People Parade